-NURS 6045P/6045: The Role of Nursing Educator: Seminar and Internship II: 3 credits and results from research related to principles of the teaching and learning process, curricular development and effective use of educational technology to design and carry out a teaching session.
+NURS 6045P/6045: The Role of Nursing Educator: Seminar and Internship II: 3 credits

+In this course, students will integrate the knowledge and related competitions of the nurse educator's role in various areas: academics, personal development and patient education.
+They will apply the knowledge and results from research related to principles of the teaching and learning process, curricular development and effective use of educational technology to design and carry out a teaching session.
 Additionally, they will analyze the ethical and legal aspects associated with the role of the nurse educator.
 The course includes a 45- hour teaching practice.